ClementNerma/NightOS/docs/README.md

 - [Shell scripting](specs/shell-scripting.md) - [Hydre](technical/shell.md)'s scripting language
 - [Crash saves](specs/crash-saves.md) - what are crash saves and how they are handled
 - [Services](specs/services.md) - specifications about services work and behave
+- [Translations](specs/translations.md) - how content translation is handled

 ### [Kernel](specs/kernel/README.md)